artifice-network/networking/README.md

 ```
 ## Sync

-for sync examples see <a href="https://docs.rs/networking/0.1.5/networking">docs</a>
+for sync examples and sllp examples see <a href="https://docs.rs/networking/0.1.7/networking">docs</a>
 the camera example is to show a practical application, and test the network by supplying high load